pydicom/pynetdicom/docs/tutorials/create_scu.rst

         print('Association established with Echo SCP!')
         assoc.release()

-In general, an SCP may do a couple of things in response to an association
-request:

-* Accept the association request and establish an association ʘ‿ʘ
-* Reject the association request ಠ_ಠ
-* Abort the association negotiation ಥ‸‸ಥ

-The request may also fail because there's nothing there to associate with (a connection failure).
-Because there are multiple possible outcomes, we first test to see if the request has been accepted (and the association established) using :attr:`Association.is_established<association.Association.is_established>`.
-Finally, we send an association release request using :meth:`~association.Association.release` which ends the association and closes the connection with the Echo SCP.
+Because there are multiple possible outcomes to negotiation, we check to see if the association :attr:`~association.Association.is_established`.
+If we have successfully associated, we print a message and send an association release request using :meth:`~association.Association.release`.
+This ends the association and closes the connection with the Echo SCP.
+On the other hand, if we failed to establish an association then the connection is closed automatically, so we don't need to do anything further.

 So, let's see what happens when we run our script.
 Open a new terminal and run the file with: